What Jobs Can You Get with a Social Work Degree

 Human Resources

-As an alternative career for social workers, working in human resources uses many of the same skills that you master during a bachelor’s in a social work program.
+As an alternative career for social workers, working in human resources uses many of the same skills that you master during a bachelor’s degree in social work.
 As the strategic force that manages and makes sure employees are able to thrive in a supportive and positive work environment, the functions of a human resource manager vary from business to business, but these responsibilities typically include recruitment, compensation, benefits, proper onboarding training, and employee relations.

 Social Responsibility Managers

 Outside of traditional jobs for a bachelor’s in social work, organization, and community impact is still an essential part of many corporations, and that is where a social responsibility manager comes in.
 A social responsibility manager is a very important job in today’s day and age, as an irresponsible corporate scandal can have disastrous consequences.
-You will be responsible for how a corporation interacts with the greater public and can range wildly, from supporting and maintaining the environment to working alongside local communities to help become associated with a positive message.
+You will be responsible for how a corporation interacts with the greater public and can range widely, from supporting and maintaining the environment to working alongside local communities to help convey a positive message.

 Paralegal